FunkyE9th/Test/docs/HTSwith32kHzXtal.md

-   - Copy and paste code below into the .conf file
+   - Copy and paste code below onto the .conf file

      ```
      # Disabling the internal RC will, enable the external crystal